rust-project-primer/book/src/organization/workspace.md

 license = "MIT"
 authors = ["John Doe <john.doe@example.com"]
 ```

+The main reasons why you would want to use workspaces rather than simply putting
+several crates into a repository is twofold:
+- When you use a `workspace`, then your entire project uses a single `target`
+  folder, meaning that every dependency is built exactly once.
+This speeds up
+  the build time.
+- When you run operations, such as tests, then you can tell `cargo` to run them
+  for all crates in the workspace.

 Workspaces have some other interesting properties.
 When you run `cargo test` in
 a workspace, it defaults to running all tests for all crates.
 Some of the Rust